Data-Practitioner/Crypto-Data-Metric-Project/README.md

 2. Move the data from the database to the data warehouse for machine learning and data analytics.

 3. Machine learning <br>
-• Understand public sentiment on Bitcoin and Ethereum (Diagnostic Analytics).
+• Understand public sentiment on Bitcoin and Ethereum (Diagnostic Analytics). <br>
-• Predict Bitcoin and Ethereum’s future prices (Predictive Analytics).
+• Predict Bitcoin and Ethereum’s future prices (Predictive Analytics). <br>
-• Provide buy and sell signal (Prescriptive Analytics).
+• Provide buy and sell signal (Prescriptive Analytics). <br>

 4. Data Analytics <br>
 • Bitcoin and Ethereum’s latest prices (Descriptive Analytics). <br>